The Vector Grounding Problem

-As the foregoing analysis suggests, the form of grounding that underlies the other four types and is most relevant to addressing the Grounding Problem is what we have termed referential grounding.
-The primary objective of referential grounding is to anchor a representation---be it a symbol, a map, or a vector---in the world itself, rather than in other representations.
-It stands as the sole form of grounding that escapes the representational merry-go-round and establishes a connection between a representation and whatever worldly entity or property it is about.
-Consequently, to determine whether Large Pre-Trained Models such as LLMs manipulate and produce representations with intrinsic meaning, we must assess whether they can achieve referential grounding.
-To do so, we first need to examine the requirements for a representation to be referentially grounded.
+In sum, the form of grounding that underlies the others and directly addresses the Grounding Problems is what we have called referential grounding.
+Unlike the alternatives, referential grounding anchors representations in the world, rather than in other representations.
+It alone breaks free from the representational merry-go-round by connecting representations to whatever worldly entity or property they are about.
+Therefore, to determine whether generative pre-trained models like LLMs can manipulate and produce representations with intrinsic meaning, we must assess their capacity for referential grounding.
+This assessment requires examining what conditions must be met for a representation to achieve referential grounding.